Making a Difference

 RLWC2021 is proud and excited to deliver the CreatedBy grants.

-Awarded: The amount of funding provided by CreatedBy RLWC2021 Capital Grants programme.
+Awarded: The amount of funding invested in CreatedBy RLWC2021 Capital Grants projects.

 Total Project Costs: The cost of the overall projects with other organisations providing partnership funding.

 Clubhouses 34; Changing Rooms 20; Pitches 16; Gyms 4; Kitchens 3; Boilers 3; Wheelchairs 44; Obstacle Course 1